MicrosoftDocs/learn/learn-pr/azure/azure-sql-secure-data/includes/6-data-protection.md

 markdown content TODO

-include this but not necessarily as an exercise:
+include this exercise but not necessarily as an exercise:
 ### (Bonus) Activity 5: Confirm TDE is enabled

 This is a quick activity to show you how easily you can confirm that TDE is enabled, or you can enable it if it is not.